michaelmilleryoder/fanfiction-nlp/README.md

 For each character, the pipeline produces:
 * mentions of the character in the text (such as pronouns that refer to the character)
 * quotes attributed to that character
-* ``assertions'', or any non-quote span, that contains character mentions.
-These assertions would include description and narration involving that character.
+* "assertions", or any non-quote span, that contains character mentions.
+These assertions include description and narration involving that character.

 More information on the pipeline is available in the paper [here](https://www.aclweb.org/anthology/2021.nuse-1.2.pdf).
 If you use it academically, please cite this work: